-Industrial production is also possible, e.g. to avoid customs duties or if you would like to be closer to customers or make use of certain skilled labor not available in your home country.
+Industrial production is also possible, e.g. to avoid customs duties or if you would like to be closer to customers or make use of certain skilled labor not available in your home country or lastly if the foreign investor wishes to acquire certain technology connected with a company in Germany already existing.
+Only in case of critical infrastructure and certain industries, a permission needs to be obtained by the federal ministry of economy and energy.

 Services can be provided along with facilities for research and development.
+Another objective can be to hold certain investments, whether that is real estate or shares in other companies.